We make The Deuce of Spades and MoonLight tents Washing | TheTentLab

 Here are the SPECIAL things you need to do to wash a tent:

-a) Wash the rainfly separate from the tent to prevent the velcro on the rainfly from harming the netting.
+a) Wash the rainfly separate from the tent to prevent the velcro on the rainfly from snagging the netting.
 It's also easier to manage draining the water out of fabric pockets and folds.

 b) Remove the mini-biners that came with your tent.
 They sometimes have teeny tiny little sharp edges that might hurt the netting.